A labiaplasty is surgery to reduce the size of the labia minora – the flaps of skin either side of the vaginal opening.

 - wear loose underwear and clothes to prevent rubbing

-- avoid sex for a few weeks
+- avoid sex for about 6 weeks

 - use sanitary towels instead of tampons for a few weeks

 Your surgeon may give you more specific advice to follow.

 It's normal after a labiaplasty to have soreness, bruising and swelling for up to 2 weeks.

 During this time, peeing and sitting may also be uncomfortable.
 You'll be given painkillers to help with this.